srithikab/sports-app/README.md

 ## One time SSH key setup on Laptop
 ### Generate an SSH Key Pair
-Open a new Terminal window
+1. Open a new Terminal window
-Type ssh-keygen -t rsa
+2. Type ssh-keygen -t rsa
-You will be prompted to enter a filename.
+3. You will be prompted to enter a filename.
 By default, your keys will be saved as id_rsa and id_rsa.pub.
 Simply press Enter to confirm the default - there is no need to change this unless you have multiple keys!
 (Note: if you would like to change the default filename, you'll need to include the complete file path)
-When prompted, enter a passphrase.
+4. When prompted, don't enter passphrase and press enter
-This will create a hidden directory called .ssh that contains both your public (id_rsa.pub) and private (id_rsa.) key files.
+5. This will create a hidden directory called .ssh that contains both your public (id_rsa.pub) and private (id_rsa.) key files.

 ### Copy Key to git repo